-If the conditions for the application of Decree-Law No. 21/2012 exist and the notification has not been made, the control procedure functional to the exercise of special powers may be initiated ex officio by the Prime Minister.
+If the conditions for the application of Decree-Law No. 21/2012 are met and the notification has not been made, the control proceeding practical for the exercise of special powers may be initiated ex officio by the Presidency

-Without prejudice to any criminal liability, failure to comply with the obligations provided for in art.
-1 of Decree-Law No. 21/2012, including the obligation to notify and the obligations deriving from any provision of the exercise of special powers, in the form of a veto or the imposition of specific requirements or conditions, is subject to administrative fines of up to twice the value of the transaction, and, in any case, not less than 1% of the accumulated turnover generated by the companies involved in the most recent financial year for which the financial statements have been approved.
-In addition, the resolutions, acts and transactions adopted in violation of the aforementioned obligations are null and void.
-The Government may also order the Company and any counterparty to restore the previous situation at their own expense.
+Without prejudice to any criminal liability, failure to comply with the obligations set forth in art.
+1 of Decree-Law No. 21/2012, including the obligation to notify and the obligations deriving from the possible exercise of special powers. in the form of a veto or the imposition of specific requirements or conditions, is subject to administrative pecuniary sanctions of up to twice the value of the transaction and in any case not less than 1% of the aggregate turnover achieved by the companies involved in the last financial year for which the financial statements were approved.
+Furthermore, resolutions, acts and transactions adopted in breach of the aforementioned obligations are null and void.
+The Government may also require the Company and the counterparty in question to restore the status quo ante at their expense

-1.4.2 Power of the Italian State to impose conditions or oppose the purchase of shares in the Company

-In accordance with art.
-1 (5) of Decree-Law No. 21/2012, anyone - with the exception of the Italian State, Italian public bodies or entities controlled by them - that acquires a shareholding in the Company that exceeds the 3%, 5%, 10%, 15%, 20%, 25% and 50% thresholds, shall, within ten days of the aforesaid acquisition, notify the President of the Council of Ministers of the same, at the same time transmitting the necessary information, including a general description of the proposed acquisition project, the purchaser and its area of operations, for the assessments referred to in art.
-1 (3) of Decree-Law No. 21/2012.
-Likewise, the Company is required to notify the Prime Minister of any purchases of shareholdings above the thresholds referred to in the previous sentence in other Italian companies that engage in activities of strategic importance for the defence and national security system.
+1.5.2 Power of the Italian State to impose conditions or oppose the purchase of shares in the Company In accordance with art.
+1 (5) of Decree-Law No. 21/2012, anyone - with the exception of the Italian State, Italian public bodies or entities controlled by them - that acquires a shareholding in the company that exceeds the thresholds of 3%, 5%, 10%, 15%, 20%, 25% and 50% thresholds, shall, within ten days of the aforesaid acquisition, notify the President of the Council of Ministers of the same, at the same time transmitting the necessary information, including a general description of the proposed acquisition project, the purchaser and its area of operations, for the assessments referred to in art.
+1 (3) of Decree-Law No. 21/2012, Likewise, the Company is required to notify the Presidency of the Council of any purchase of shareholdings exceeding the thresholds referred to in the preceding sentence in other Italian companies carrying out activities of strategic importance for the national defence and security system.

-Following the amendments introduced by Decree-Law No. 21/2022, notification of the purchase of above-threshold shareholdings must be made jointly by the purchaser and the company whose shareholdings are being purchased, where possible.
-Otherwise, the essential elements of the transaction and notification must be summarised in a prior disclosure addressed to the target company, with the caveat that it may intervene in the procedure before the Prime Minister through the submission of briefs and other documents within 15 days of the filing of the notification.
+Following the amendments introduced by Decree-Law 21/2022, the notification of the purchase of shareholdings above the threshold must be made jointly by the purchaser and the company whose shareholdings are being purchased, where possible.
+Otherwise, the essential elements of the transaction and of the notification must be summarised in a prior notice addressed to the target company, with the warning that it may intervene in the proceedings before the Presidency of the Council by submitting pleadings and other documents within 15 days of the filing of the notice.